giuliamonopoli/deepvalve-paper/README.md

 This repository contains supplementary code for the paper
 > Giulia Monopoli et al.
 > DeepValve: an automatic detection pipeline for the mitral valve in cardiac magnetic resonance imaging.\
-> Published to *Computers in biology and medicine*, June 2024.
+> Published in *Computers in biology and medicine*, June 2024.

 ## Abstract